Our programs extend beyond the classroom and engage young people statewide.

 We believe in engaging and inspiring the next generation of scientists.
 That’s why our outreach is focused on K-12 students and includes everything from DIY home experiments designed by faculty experts to our one-of-a-kind floating classroom on the Neuse River.
-Check out the options below — we’d love to work with you.
+Check out our current outreach opportunities below — we’d love to work with you.

 Are you interested in having a plant biologist talk to your K-12 class?

 Our faculty members are leaders in plant biology research and extension.
 We can tailor an in-class program for elementary, middle and high school students that fits your needs and your students’ interests.
 For example, members of our faculty go to Root Elementary School in Raleigh every year as STEM presenters to discuss plants with kindergarteners.